 Implement policies to encourage staff retention.

-Train staff in the cultural competency skills.
+Train staff in the Cultural Competency skills.

 Provide Clinical supervisory support.

 Program Director

 The Contractor shall maintain a Program Director dedicated to the administration of this Contract, including problem solving, resolving staff issues, and all other Agency required and requested concerns.
 The Program Director shall be the point of contact for the Agency as related to items pertaining to contracted duties and daily operations.